- Research News

 In addition to core AI and machine learning, the track focuses on courses covering the fundamentals of computational linguistics, natural language processing and/or information retrieval, and linguistics.
 The track also adds another course from those areas or from programming languages.
 In addition to the vector requirements:

 - the course taken under (4) is either CS F74x or CS 4300

 - the course taken under (5) is LING Fxxx (e.g. LING 4485)

 - students take one additional course LING Fxxx (includes CS 3470) or CS F74x or CS F110

 Also recommended are CS 2043 (UNIX Tools and Scripting), statistics, scientific computing (courses number x2xx), a foreign language.

 Focuses on machine learning methods and theory, with their numerous applications to large-scale data analysis problems in areas like search engines, natural language processing, data mining, robotics, and computational biology.

 In addition to the core AI course and the first machine learning course, the track includes a second course in machine learning or statistics.
 It also includes a course in an application area of machine learning or in an area that machine learning draws upon.
 In addition to the vector requirements (1)-(3), students take the following two courses which might count under (4) and (5), only if permitted by the AI vector:

-- one course from CS 4300 (Information Retrieval) or CS F74x (Natural Language Processing) or CS F75x (Robotics) or CS F67x (Computer Vision) or CS F2xx (Scientific Computing).
+- one course from CS 4300 (Language and Technology) or CS F74x (Natural Language Processing) or CS F75x (Robotics) or CS F67x (Computer Vision) or CS F2xx (Scientific Computing).

 Focuses on the numerical algorithms that support computer modeling and simulation to guide experimental and design work in data-intensive scientific computing.